You discover The Mugello: Nature, Culture e Traditions

 Mugello is famous for its culinary festivals, where you can taste typical dishes prepared according to traditional recipes:

-• Tortello Festivals (June-August) – Sagginale, Luco, Grezzano, Campomigliaio
+• Sagre del Tortello (giugno-agosto) – Sagginale, Luco, Grezzano, Campomigliaio

 During the summer, the villages offer food festivals with local specialties and markets of typical products.